Uberspace/lab/source/guide_bitwarden.rst

 License
 =======

-Roundcube is released under the GNU General Public License_ version 3 or any later version.
+Bitwarden_rs is released under the GNU General Public License_ version 3 or any later version.

 Prerequisites
 =============